LukeNZ/launchpad/files/launch-thread.md

 ### Participate in the discussion!

 * First of all, launch threads are party threads!
 We understand everyone is excited, so we relax the rules in these venues - low effort comments are allowed.
-The most important thing is that everyone enjoy themselves :D
+The most important thing is that everyone enjoy themselves!
-* All other threads are fair game.
-We will remove low effort comments elsewhere!
+* All other threads continue to be subject to our strict rules.
+Report any rule-breaking comments that you see.
 * Real-time chat on our official Internet Relay Chat (IRC) [#spacex at irc.esper.net](https://kiwiirc.com/client/irc.esper.net/?nick=SpaceX_guest%7C?#SpaceX).
 Please read the IRC rules [here](https://www.irccloud.com/pastebin/U4CMHwUk) before participating.
 * Please post small launch updates, discussions, and questions here, rather than as a separate post.
 Thanks!